utzcoz/utzcoz.github.io/_posts/2020-03-15-Integrate-Houdini-to-emulator.markdown

 categories: aosp
 ---

-In `x86` architecture device, we build the emulator with product target `aosp_x86_64`, which is the `x86_64` architure Android variant.
+In `x86` architecture device, we build the emulator with product target `aosp_x86_64`, which is the `x86_64` architecture Android variant.
-So it can only run apks without so libraries and with `x86` and `x86_64` architure variant libraries.
+So it can only run apks without so libraries and with `x86` and `x86_64` architecture variant libraries.
 But it can't run apks with
 `armhf` architecture or `arm64` architecture libraries.
 But if we can integrate `Houdini` to emulator, it will help emulator to run apks with `armhf` architecture libraries, not for `arm64` architecture, because of `Intel` doesn't provide `Houdini` to support it.